 Which products work best?

-How the decisive Sunday played out in the Frankfurt back room.
-Real timestamps, measured by Farishta with a stopwatch:
+How the decisive Sunday could play out in the Frankfurt back room in this example scenario.
+Illustrative timeline, the kind one would measure with a stopwatch:

-Here is what Magic Scan feels like inside the editor — abridged real logs from Bashir's shop:
+Here is what Magic Scan feels like inside the editor — illustrative editor logs for such a setup:

-📷 Farishta uploads a photo: 5g Sargol saffron, Herat packaging, label in Persian + English
+📷 Photo: 5g Sargol saffron, Herat packaging, label in Persian + English

 🤖 Magic Scan: Detected: "زعفران سرگل هرات / Premium Sargol Saffron — 5g".
 Ingredients: 100 % Crocus sativus L., stigmas.
 Allergens: none.
 Suggested category: "Spices & Saffron".
 Origin: Herat, Afghanistan.
-Suggested price: €18.90 (median across diaspora shops in EU).
+Suggested price: €18.90 (a starting point — adjust to your margin).
 Description generated in DE / EN / Farsi / Dari / Pashto.
 Save?

-📷 Bashir uploads a photo: hand-labeled bag of dried fruit roll, written "لواشک آلو" in Persian script
+📷 Photo: hand-labeled bag of dried fruit roll, written "لواشک آلو" in Persian script

 🤖 Magic Scan: Handwritten label detected: "Lavashak Aloo" — dried plum fruit roll, traditional Iranian and Afghan sweet.
 Visual: dark red, leather-like sheet, likely a 100g bag.
 Allergens: probably none, please confirm.
 Description generated with cultural context for diaspora buyers.

-📷 Farishta uploads a photo: jar of reddish-orange spice mix, no label
+📷 Photo: jar of reddish-orange spice mix, no label

 🤖 Magic Scan: No label detected.
 Visual analysis: ground spice mix, reddish-orange, granular — likely Adwiya blend (Afghan pilaw spice) or Berbere.
 Please add: exact name, ingredients, allergens.
 Other fields (category "Spices", description skeleton, multilingual translation) are prepared.

-✅ Farishta types "Char Masala" + 4 ingredients — done in 90 seconds instead of 12 minutes.
+✅ Owner types "Char Masala" + 4 ingredients — done in 90 seconds instead of 12 minutes.

-The honest before/after for 240 products at a realistic €25/h rate (Bashir would otherwise have pulled his daughter out of her studies; an assistant's hourly rate would be roughly the same):
+The honest before/after for 240 products at a realistic €25/h rate (an assistant's hourly rate is the comparable benchmark, or the strain on a family member):

 | Task | Manual (240 products) | With Magic Scan | Difference |